mdimranhossain/rvinventory/README.md

 ### What is this repository for? ###

-* Inventory Management System for RV Dealers.
+* Inventory Management System for RV Dealers (WordPress Plugins).
 * Version 1.0.0

 ### How do I get set up? ###